Security best practice

 The University currently uses Sophos anti-virus software and students can obtain free Sophos anti-virus tools for home use.
 See the Sophos website for information.

 Please note: you will be asked to create an account in order to download the software.
-Please use your University email address when creating the account.
+Please use your University email address when creating the account so that Sophos can identify you as a member of London Metropolitan University.